Waseda University: Bending

 In 2016, the first university bandy team in Japan was founded.
 With no field of regular size, they play rink bandy.

+Other notable figures associated with Waseda’s athletic activities include Mimi Huh, a Korean judoka and Waseda graduate who won an Olympic medal, and former basketball player Mamiko Tanaka, the wife of Shohei Ohtani.
+The university’s Coffee Research Society, founded in the 1960s, is also well known and operates a café inside the Waseda University History Museum.

 Rankings

 General

 The university ranked 2nd in 2015–2016 in Toyo Keizai's Truly Strong Universities (本当に強い大学) ranking.
 In 2023, Waseda University ranked 199th overall, 118th in academic reputation, and 24th in employer reputation in the QS World University Rankings.

 By subject, Waseda University ranked 25th in Classics and Ancient History, 42nd in Modern Languages, 70th in Law and Legal Studies, 54th in Arts and Humanities, 50th in Politics, 77th in Social Science and Management, 40th in Sports Sciences, 51–100th in Business and Management, 128th in Economics and Econometrics, 101–150th in Engineering, 101–150th in Computer Science, and 115th in Mathematics in the QS World University Rankings by Subject.

 Research performance

-Generally speaking, national universities in Japan have better research standards; however, Waseda is one of the few private universities which compete with top national universities.
+Generally speaking, national universities in Japan have better research standards; however, as one of the RU11, Waseda is one of the few private universities which compete with top national universities.

 Detailed

 According to the Asia Top MBA Business Schools Ranking by Asiaweek, Waseda Business School is ranked 2nd in Japan.
 Eduniversal also ranked Japanese business schools and Waseda is 2nd in Japan (93rd in the world).
 In this ranking, Waseda is one of only 3 Japanese business schools categorized in "Universal Business schools with major international influence".
-Waseda University is one of the few universities in Japan to receive accreditation from the Association to Advance Collegiate Schools of Business (AACSB) of the United States of America.

-Waseda Law School is considered one of the top Japanese law schools, as Waseda's successful candidates for bar examination was 5th in 2009 and 2010 in Japan.
+Waseda University is one of the few universities in Japan to receive accreditation from the Association to Advance Collegiate Schools of Business (AACSB) of the United States of America.Waseda Law School is considered one of the top Japanese law schools, as Waseda's successful candidates for bar examination was 5th in 2009 and 2010 in Japan.

 Alumni

 Mines ParisTech: Professional Ranking World Universities ranked Waseda University as 4th in the world in 2010 (8th in 2011) in terms of the number of alumni listed among CEOs in the 500 largest worldwide companies.
 The university is also ranked 2nd in Japan for the number of alumni holding the position of executive in the listed companies of Japan.
 The number of lawyers who graduated Waseda has been ranked 3rd in Japan since 1949.
 Furthermore, Waseda alumni have been the 2nd largest group in the Japanese Parliament.